2024 North Carolina Democratic presidential primary

 The 2024 North Carolina Democratic presidential primary took place on March 5, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-132 delegates to the Democratic National Convention were allocated to presidential candidates.
+116 delegates to the Democratic National Convention were allocated, with 18 additional unpledged delegates.
 The contest was held on Super Tuesday alongside primaries in 14 other states and territories.

-Joe Biden won the North Carolina primary and received 113 delegates.
+Joe Biden won the North Carolina primary and received all 116 delegates, as the only other option for "no preference" delegates achieved a substantial number of votes, but closely missed out on a district delegate in the 8th congressional district.

 Candidates

-The following candidates are on the ballot:
+The following was the only candidate on the ballot: